YunchaoYang/LCsolutions_Cpp_Python/Cpp/threading/Concurrency.md

 4. Key difference between concurrency and threading?
-  * My tentative answer: concurrency involves the linking interaction between multiple threads, while the multithreading technology itself focus on di
+  * My tentative answer: concurrency involves the linking interaction between multiple threads, while the multithreading technology itself is designed to run several threads in single-core or multi-core machines.
+The subject of concurrency is about task while threading refers more to the way of doing task.
   * Online explanation:
      *  Multithreading — This is a software implementation allowing different threads to be executed concurrently.
         A multithreaded program appears to be doing several things at the same time even when it’s running on a single-core machine.